marcusoftnet/marcusoftnet.github.io/_posts/2014-10-14-easydayyesterday.md

 Secondly; if we take a wrong step it's not a big problem.
 Unless we do big changes.
 Which brings us to the second part of my "improve continuously in **small steps**" statement above.

 Change is no problem as long as you do small change often rather than big changes seldom.
 Most people that I encounter that resist change (all kinds of change as general rule of thumb) do so because the changes are too big.
-And quite often we do "revamps" of entire organisations, or "roll-out" of the new method etc.
+And quite often we do "revamps" of entire organizations, or "roll-out" of the new method etc.

 But if we do tiny, tiny changes it's no problem if we go the wrong way.
 It was a tiny change - if it proves to be wrong we just go back.